About this event

 Waterproofing failures of planter boxes is one of the top-ranking failure points in the construction industry.
 Unfortunately, to date, there is little guidance on how to design and waterproof planter boxes correctly.
 But the contributing factors of why planter boxes fail, is extensive.
 It is quite common to find large garden areas that are built over, or adjacent to buildings without adequate waterproofing protection This is a recipe for disaster.

 Typically, we have two different common construction methods, rigid and lightweight constructed planters.
-Rigid, consisting of concrete and masonry structural elements, or lightweight, being constructed of timber/ steel framed and overlayed with compliant materials in accordance with AS4654.2-2012.
+Rigid, consisting of concrete and masonry structural elements, or lightweight, being constructed of timber/ steel framed and overlaid with compliant materials in accordance with AS4654.2-2012.

 The design of planter boxes must comprise of a holistic methodology, that considers a few key elements, such as, drainage, falls and overflow provisions, correct penetration detailing, sheet v liquid membrane selection, growing medium selection, protection, containment and ongoing maintenance serviceability.